I have a heart for pastors, but why?

 I got my spiritual start in a rural church in South Dakota.
 During my college years I started to think I might be well-suited to be a pastor.
 Then I got fired from my first job as a youth pastor and choir director.
 Nothing big.
 Just a short meeting where the pastor said, “I don’t think this is working out,” and that was that.
 Still shell-shocked, I started seminary a couple weeks later because I didn’t know what else to do.
 A year later I came across the counsel, “If you can do anything other than be a pastor, do it.”
 And I thought, “Oh, easy!” and I spent several years happily doing something other.
 Then God called me to be a pastor which I suspect had little to do with my suitability.

 That was over 40 years ago.
 Since then I’ve served just three churches, all in the Evangelical Free Church, the first as an Assistant Pastor in Deerfield, Illinois, then as Senior Pastor for 14 years in Beaver Falls, Pennsylvania, and finally 22 years in Lincolnshire, Illinois.
 I step down from this position early in 2020 to focus my ministry attention on pastors.

-While I sometimes fret over our numbers I have also learned the privileges of really shepherding an average-sized congregation.
+Our church in the northern suburbs of Chicago constantly changes.
+I estimate that I’ve said hello and goodbye to around 1000 people in 20+ years.
+But our church has never gotten big—never averaging more than 200.
+But I’ve come to love the pastoral privileges that come with that size.
 I know everyone’s name.
 I preach most Sundays, make hospital calls, follow up on visitors, and administer a boatload of details every week.
 Pastoring an ordinary-sized church was God’s gift to me because I’ve learned to be shepherd.

-I am honored to be an adjunct professor at Trinity Evangelical Divinity School, where I teach “Introduction to Counseling Ministries” each semester.
+I am honored to be an adjunct professor at Trinity Evangelical Divinity School, where I have taught “Introduction to Counseling Ministries” for many years.